You are here

 2020 is the pilot year of a potentially larger effort to observe additional species in other regions of the country next year.

-You can contribute by reporting observations of wild parsnip and Japanese knotweed during the spring, summer, and fall.
+You can contribute by reporting observations of wild parsnip, Japanese knotweed, and Bohemian knotweed during the spring, summer, and fall.

 How to participate

 2. Select your plants.
-Identify one or more wild parsnip (Pastinaca sativa) or Japanese knotweed (Fallopia japonica), or Bohemian knotweed (Fallopia x bohemica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
+Identify one or more wild parsnip (Pastinaca sativa), Japanese knotweed (Fallopia japonica), or Bohemian knotweed (Fallopia x bohemica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
 You will make observations on this plant or patch repeatedly through the season, so make sure it is conveniently located.

 3. Sign up to receive our Pesky Plant Trackers campaign messaging.
 You will receive messages approximately monthly during the spring, summer, and fall, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!

 4. Observe your plant(s).
 Report what you see (yes/no/not sure) on your plant periodically following the instructions for monitoring.
 We encourage you to observe your plant(s) 2-3 times a week.
 However, we welcome any observations you can contribute.
 Check out our Phenophase Photo Guides for wild parsnip and Japanese knotweed for tips on identifying phenophases for these species.

 5. Report your observations.
 Periodically log into your Nature's Notebook account and transfer your observations from your paper data sheet into the online reporting system.
 Alternatively, you can enter your observations directly using our Android or iPhone smartphone and tablet apps.